 A SysML Block defines a collection of features to describe a system or other element of interest.
 A SysML ValueType defines values that may be used within a model.
 SysML blocks are based on UML classes, as extended by UML composite structures.
 SysML value types are based on UML data types.
-Diagram extensions for SysML blocks and value types are described by other subheadings of this section.
+Diagram extensions for SysML blocks and value types are described by other subheadings of this sub clause.

-Default "block" stereotype on unlabeled box
+8.3.1.1.2 Default "block" stereotype on unlabeled box